sachinsu/sachinsu.github.io/work_journal/journal2021.md

 - An architectural quantum is defined as an independently deployable artifact with high functional cohesion, high static coupling, and synchronous dynamic coupling.
     - Coupling - Two parts of a software system are coupled if a change in one might cause a change in the other.
-    - Static coupling  - Represents how static dependencies resolve within the architecture via contracts.
-These dependencies include operating system, frameworks, and/or libraries delivered via transitive dependency management, and any other operational requirement to allow the quantum to operate.
+    - Static coupling  - Represents how static dependencies resolve within the architecture via contracts.These dependencies include operating system, frameworks, and/or libraries delivered via transitive dependency management, and any other operational requirement to allow the quantum to operate.
        - High static coupling implies that the elements inside the architecture quantum are tightly wired together, which is really an aspect of contracts.
    - Dynamic coupling -Represents how quanta communicate at runtime, either synchronously or asynchronously.

 Thus, fitness functions for these characteristics must be continuous, typically utilizing monitors

 - A data domain is a collection of coupled database artifacts—tables, views, foreign keys, and triggers—that are all related to a particular domain and frequently used together within a limited functional scope